Zzanetiite/job-title-normaliser/README.md

 This project implements a **Job Title Normaliser** that maps free-text job titles to a set of standardised (normalised) job titles using text similarity algorithms.

 The application is written in **Java**, follows an **object-oriented design**, and demonstrates clean architecture principles, modularity, and defensive coding practices.

-The normalisation approach combines **cosine similarity** and **fuzzy-token matching** to determine the best match for an input job title, returning the normalised version if the similarity exceeds a defined threshold.
 The implementation includes unit testing, configuration management, and documentation.

+The normalisation approach allows using a list of matchers provided by the user.

 ### Example